GilbertRyan1/LLM_Summerization_adapter/README.md

 ## set your key, choose the model
 export GEMINI_API_KEY="your_key"
-export GEMINI_MODEL_NAME="gemini-2.5-flash"
+export GEMINI_MODEL_NAME="gemini-2.5-flash"  # create a new one or existing one by setting up "secret" variable for they key and model.

-## run the app
+##  Run the app Google colab
+1. upload all these files:
+adapter.py
+service.py
+main.py
+run.py
+facts.json
+requirements.txt

+2. install !pip install -r requirements.txt

+3. run
-python run.py
+   !python run.py            or

-which will load the facts, run the summarization, log metrics to mlflow and eventually create llm_report.txt
+   from main import run
+   run()

+will load, summaru=ization, logs and print the summary and create llm_run_report.txt.